 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or the Commission, using a "shelf" registration process.
-Under this shelf registration process, from time to time, we may sell any combination of the securities described in this prospectus in one or more offerings, up to a total dollar amount of \$150,000,000.
+Under this shelf registration process, from time to time, we may sell any combination of the securities described in this prospectus in one or more offerings.
 This prospectus provides you with a general description of the securities we may offer.
 Each time we offer and sell securities under this prospectus, we will provide a prospectus supplement that will contain more specific information about the terms of the applicable offering.
-We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to these offerings.
-The prospectus supplement, and any related free writing prospectus that we may authorize to be provided to you, may also add, update or change the information contained in this prospectus or in the documents incorporated by reference into this prospectus.
+The prospectus supplement may include a discussion of risks or other special considerations applicable to us or the offered securities.
+We may also authorize one or more free writing prospectus to be provided to you that may contain material information relating to these offerings.
+The prospectus or in the documents incorporated by reference into this prospectus.
+If there is any inconsistency between the information in this prospectus, any applicable prospectus supplement and any related free writing prospectus supplement and any related free writing prospectus supplement, you must rely on the information in the prospectus supplement.
 We urge you to carefully read this prospectus, any applicable prospectus supplement and any related free writing prospectus, together with the information incorporated herein by reference as described under the headings "Where You Can Find More Information" and "Incorporation of Information by Reference" before buying any of the securities being offered.
 THIS PROSPECTUS MAY NOT BE USED TO CONSUMMATE A SALE OF SECURITIES UNLESS IT IS ACCOMPANIED BY A PROSPECTUS SUPPLEMENT.

 You should rely only on the information contained in, or incorporated by reference into, this prospectus or any applicable prospectus supplement, along with the information contained in any related free writing prospectus that we have authorized for use in connection with a specific offering.
 We have not authorized anyone to provide you with different information.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus, any applicable prospectus supplement or any related free writing prospectus that we may authorize to be provided to you.
 You must not rely on any unauthorized information or representation.
 This prospectus is an offer to sell only the securities offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
-The information in this prospectus, any applicable prospectus supplement or any related free writing prospectus is accurate only as of the date on the front of the document, and any information we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus, any applicable prospectus supplement or any related free writing prospectus, or any sale of a security.
+The information in this prospectus, any applicable prospectus supplement, and any information we have incorporated by reference is accurate only as of the date on the front of the document, and any information we have incorporated by reference is accurate only as of the date of the document incorporated by reference, regardless of the time of delivery of this prospectus, any applicable prospectus supplement or any related free writing prospectus, or any sale of a security.
 Our business, financial condition, results of operations and prospects may have changed since those dates.